Skip to content Skip to sidebar Skip to footer

 In an interview with WOSU, Allen said he roamed around the city and ended up at the Scioto mile, “It was supposed to be in this area where people just sort of lounged around and walked around and took it easy and I thought of deer doing the same thing as people just lounging around.”

 The riverfront wasn’t always such a relaxing place to chill.
-For decades, over pollution and heavy industry made the river a very unpleasant place to be.
-But serious restoration efforts in the early 2000s and when the Main Street Dam was removed in late 2013, more green space was created along the shore.
+For decades, pollution and heavy industry made the river a very unpleasant place to be.
+But serious restoration efforts in the early 2000s, and the removal of the Main Street Dam in late 2013, opened up much more green space along the shore.

 via Facebook